ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 ## Adding your redirect URIs
 {: #kube-add-redirect}

 A redirect URL is the location that your user is sent to after they successfully sign in to or out of your app.
-By adding the redirect URI to your whitelist, you are telling {{site.data.keyword.appid_short_notm}} that it is ok to send your users to that location.
+By adding the redirect URI to your allow list, you are telling {{site.data.keyword.appid_short_notm}} that it is ok to send your users to that location.
 [Learn more about redirect URIs](/docs/appid?topic=appid-managing-idp#add-redirect-uri).

 1. Navigate to the {{site.data.keyword.cloud_notm}} GUI and open your {{site.data.keyword.appid_short_notm}} dashboard.